-- sampling that conform with sampling design (see paragraph 9); - sample handling procedures, including, for example, transportation, preservation, storage, tissue dissection, bone grinder, homogenization, sub-sampling (sub-sampling includes all steps up to the measurement); - measurements of parameters or indicators listed in paragraph 7 including, when possible, regular checks of accuracy and precision of routine measurements, by the analyses of appropriate reference materials and the documentation of the results on control charts: - external quality assessment (e.g. participation in intercomparison exercises); - written protocols (with very sharp but soft pencil or blue ink, preferably medium dark), so that any specific data can be traced to the relevant sample; - record of all calculations such as data translation and transcriptions prior to final documentation (record books and/or computers); - data evaluation procedures (e.g. converting data into a scientific report); - manuals with precise description of all elements of quality assurance procedures; and - record books for all quality assurance steps. - 11.
-The results obtained by sampling, measurement and observation must be of adequate quality not only analytical (accuracy and precision) but also to meet the requirements of the objectives45 and be comparable on a Mediterranean-wide basis.
-Failure to include DQA information with the submission of monitoring data will mean that the data may not be included in the MED POL data base and therefore will not be considered in the overall evaluation.
+- 10. Following the design of a scientifically-based national monitoring programme, a Data Quality Assurance (DQA) programme is required to ensure data reliability.
+The required quality assurance must address all aspects of the programme, including: - trained staff; - appropriate facilities, sampling and measurement equipment and other consumables; - regular calibration, maintenance, and servicing of the equipment; - sampling that conforms to sampling design (see paragraph 9); - sample handling procedures, including, for example, transportation, preservation, storage, tissue dissection, bone grinder, homogenization, sub-sampling includes all steps up to the measurement); - regular checks of accuracy and precision of routine measurements, by analyses of appropriate reference materials (when available) and the documentation of the results on control charts; - external quality assessment (e.g. participation in intercomparison exercises); - standard operating procedures (written protocols with precise descriptions of all elements of the measurements and quality control procedures); - record of all calculations such as data translation and transcriptions prior to final documentation (record books and/or computers); - data evaluation procedures (e.g. converting data into a report). - 11.
+The results obtained by sampling, measurement and observation must be of adequate quality not only analytical (accuracy and precision) but also meet the requirements of the objectives 46 and be comparable on a Mediterranean-wide basis.
+Failure to include DQA information with the submission of monitoring data will mean that the data may not be included in the MED POL database and therefore will not be considered in the overall evaluation.
 The results must be reported to the Secretariat according to agreed formats and schedules, in order to satisfy the reporting requirements.
+The Secretariat will assist countries in the interpretation of data.

-45 The experience with quality assurance programmes, largely based on the practices of MED POL, is described in Contaminant Monitoring Programmes using Marine Organisms: Quality Assurance and Good Laboratory Practice (Reference Methods for Marine Pollution Studies No.57, UNEP, 1990).
+The experience with quality assurance programmes, largely based on the practices of MED POL, is described in Contaminant Monitoring Programmes using Marine Organisms: Quality Assurance and Good Laboratory Practice (Reference Methods for Marine Pollution Studies No.57, UNEP, 1990).